 - All loads are applied slowly and gradually until they reach their full magnitudes.
 Inertial and damping properties are ignored due to negligibly small accelerations and velocities.

-- Time variant loads which induce considerable inertial and/or damping forces may warrant dynamic analysis.
+- Time variant loads that induce considerable inertial and/or damping forces may warrant dynamic analysis.

 Often, linear analysis is sufficient for the solution of most structures with the structures themselves assumed to have small deformations.
 Note that modern design codes are written in such a way that there is a large factor of safety already accounted for in the design of a structural element.
-This makes it ideal for a majority of the structures structure.
 As the assumptions are elastic, this makes it most ideal with structures that are made of Hookean materials such as steel.